 Both methods require setting the SkipPad into Setup Mode.

 - Set the SkipPad into Setup Mode by holding any button on the SkipPad while plugging it into the computer.

-- Ensure you’re in setup mode by testing if the keypad still types.
-If it does not, the SkipPad has entered Setup Mode successfully, and you can move to Method 1 or 2 for configuration.
+- Ensure you’re in setup mode by testing if the SkipPad still types.
+If it does not, it has entered Setup Mode successfully, and you can move to Method 1 or 2 for configuration.